fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-If the body of the request is not of the right form, response with proper status code and error message is given.
+If the body of the request is not of the right form, a response with proper status code and error message is given.
 The error message is either

 ```js
 {